Heatblur-Simulations/f-4e-manual/src/systems/identification_systems.md

 IFF and MASTER CAUTION lights will not illuminate upon interrogation.

 Normal IFF operation will be available, after an 80-second warm-up, when the master switch (<num>1</num>) is again placed to NORMAL.

+#### M4 Zero/Hold

-If the Mode 4 function switch (<num>8</num>) is placed to ZERO, the IFF light will come on steady, and the MASTER CAUTION may then be reset.
-Mode 4 will not be available during the remainder of the flight.
+The codes for Mode 4 are automatically erased on shutdown, when the IFF system loses power.
+This can also be commanded by moving the Mode 4 function switch (<num>8</num>) into the ZERO position and holding it there for approximately 5 seconds.
+Once zeroed, the IFF warning light will illuminate and Mode 4 will not be available during the remainder of the flight.

+Codes can be inserted again by the Ground Crew.
+The HOLD position of the Mode 4 function switch is inoperative on the DSCG variant of the F-4E and was added later for the DMAS only.
+Holding the switch in that position for 15 seconds will retain the mode 4 codes during the next shutdown, preventing them from automatically getting zeroed.

 ### Emergency Operation